-For most patients, the pain seems to begin out of nowhere.
+For most patient, the pain seems to begin out of nowhere.
 For others, the pain could follow dental surgery, a blow to the face, or a car accident.
-Regardless of when or what caused the pain to start, suffering from trigeminal neuralgia is miserable.
+Regardless of when or what cause the pain to start, living with trigeminal neuralgia is miserable.

 What is it?

-The three branches of the trigeminal nerve are responsible for providing sensation to the face:
+The three branches of the trigeminal nerve are responsible.

-Trigeminal neuralgia is characterized by attacks that stop for a period of time and then return.
-The condition can be progressive, with attacks often worsening over time, and fewer and shorter pain-free periods before they recur.
+The condition is characterized by attacks that stop for a period of time and then return.
+It can be progressive, with attacks often worsening over time, and fewer and shorter pain-free periods before they recur.
 Eventually, the pain-free intervals disappear, and medication to control the pain becomes less effective.

-The disorder is not fatal, but it can be debilitating.
+The disorder can be debilitating.
 Due to the intensity of the pain, some individuals may avoid daily activities or social contact because they fear an impending attack.

 Who is affected?

-According to The National Institute of Neurological Disorders and Stroke (NINDS), the incidence of new cases of trigeminal neuralgia is approximately 12 per 100,000 people per year.
+According to the National Institute of Neurological Disorders and Stroke, the incidence of new cases of trigeminal neuralgia is approximately 12 per 100,000 people per year.
 Though it can occur at any age, including infancy, it tends to occur most often in people over age 50 and is more common in women.

-Diagnosing trigeminal neuralgia is primarily done by assessing a patient’s history and description of symptoms, along with results from physical and neurological examinations.
-Patients with trigeminal neuralgia eventually will undergo a magnetic resonance imaging (MRI) scan to rule out a tumor or multiple sclerosis as the cause of their pain.
+Diagnosing trigeminal neuralgia is primarily done by assessing a patient's history and description of symptoms, along with results from physical and neurological examinations.
+Patients with trigeminal neuralgia eventually will undergo an MRI (magnetic resonance imaging) scan to rule out a tumor or multiple sclerosis as the cause of their pain.

-There are several treatment options.
-Patients are generally prescribed medications that can relieve trigeminal neuralgia pain in more than 80% of cases.
-When patients cease to respond to medications or suffer from side effects, patients are offered more invasive treatment options such as surgery.
+Patients are generally prescribed medications that can relieve trigeminal neuralgia pain in more than 80 percent of cases.
+If patients stop responding to medications or experience side effects, they can consider surgery.

-In the event than the patient is unable to undergo surgery or if an MRI shows a tumor as the underlying cause of trigeminal neuralgia, patients in the greater Dayton area have a non-invasive, cutting-edge treatment available to them, right in their own backyard.
-Kettering Health Network is the only health system in Dayton offering the Gamma Knife Perfexion.
+If the patient is unable to undergo surgery or if an MRI shows a tumor as the underlying cause of trigeminal neuralgia, patients in the Greater Dayton area have a noninvasive, cutting-edge treatment available to them right in their own backyard: Gamma Knife Perfexion, available only at Kettering Health Network locations.

 The Gamma Knife Perfexion is the result of more than four decades of extensive research and clinical experience.
 The treatment offered at Kettering Health Network is the only one in Southwest Ohio and one of only a few in the world.